 The bill proposes various amendments to Minnesota Statutes related to labor and industry, focusing on policy and technical changes.
 Notably, it allows the commissioner to seek court orders to restrain violations of specific statutes or rules, enhancing enforcement capabilities.
-Additionally, it updates the approval process for Internet continuing education courses, changing the accrediting body from the International Association of Continuing Education and Training (IACET) to the International Distance Education Certification Center (IDECC).
-The bill also specifies requirements for technology circuits or systems, clarifying definitions and ensuring compliance with the National Electrical Code.
+Additionally, it updates the requirements for Internet continuing education courses, specifying that they must be approved by the International Distance Education Certification Center (IDECC) or the International Accreditors Education and Training (IACET) before submission for the commissioner's approval.
+The bill also outlines detailed requirements for these courses, including security measures for personal information, course accessibility, and evaluation processes.

 1st Engrossment: 177.27, 326B.0981, 326B.31, 326B.33, 326B.36